 A key warning sign of Glaucoma is having a higher than normal Intraocular Pressure (IOP).
-Anyone with an elevated Intraocular Pressure (IOP) is considered to be at risk for developing Glaucoma.
+Therefore, anyone with elevated IOP is considered to be at risk for developing Glaucoma.

 There is a direct relationship between age and the likelihood of developing Glaucoma.
 The chances of developing Glaucoma increase considerably after the age of 40.
-In fact you are six times more likely to get Glaucoma if you are over 60 years of age- even if you have no other family or medical history that is significant-and your risk is greater if you have any family history of Glaucoma or other systemic or eye disease that compromises your circulation such as diabetes.
+In fact, you are six times more likely to get Glaucoma if you are over 60 years of age, even if you have no other family or medical history that is significant.

 Race plays a significant role in the likelihood of developing Glaucoma.
 African-Americans have certain genetic factors that cause a higher likelihood of developing Glaucoma.
-In fact they have a six to eight fold increase in risk for Glaucoma.
+They have a six to eight fold increase in risk for Glaucoma.
 Glaucoma is the leading cause of blindness in African-Americans.
-Asians appear to have higher risk for developing Narrow Angle Glaucoma.
+Asians also appear to have higher risk for developing Narrow Angle Glaucoma.
 In addition, Hispanics over the age of 60 seem to be at increased risk as well.

-Certain patients who are severely nearsighted have a higher risk of developing Glaucoma.
-This is believed to be due to extremely nearsighted eyes having anatomical features that can increase their risk of Glaucoma.
+Patients who are severely nearsighted have a higher risk of developing Glaucoma.
+This is due to nearsighted eyes having anatomical features that can increase their risk of Glaucoma.

 It is absolutely critical that patients who have hypertension or high blood pressure take their prescribed medication on a consistent basis.
 However, patients who take medication for high blood pressure may be at greater risk for Glaucoma as a result of the medication lowering of the blood pressure and thus decreasing circulation within the optic nerve.

-Diabetes can cause general problems with circulation throughout the body-including the eye.
-As a result of the poor circulation, patients with diabetes are considered to be at greater risk for developing Glaucoma due to these general circulation problems.
+Diabetes can cause general problems with circulation throughout the body, including the eye.
+As a result of the poor circulation, diabetic patients are at greater risk for developing Glaucoma.

-Any family history of Glaucoma is considered a very significant risk factor.
-If any members of your family have been diagnosed with Glaucoma, it increase the likelihood that you will develop Glaucoma by 4-9 times over the general population.
+Family history of Glaucoma is considered a very significant risk factor.
+If any members of your family have been diagnosed with Glaucoma, the likelihood that you will develop Glaucoma increases by 4-9 times over the general population.
 This is particularly true for siblings of Glaucoma patients who have a 5-fold increase in risk for developing Glaucoma.

-In addition to these factors, if you have had trauma to your eyes (i.e. a sports injury or car accident) or if you have been treated for Asthma for long periods of time with steroid inhalers or have a corneal thickness less than .5mm, you too may have an increased risk for Glaucoma.
+In addition to these factors, if you have had trauma to your eyes, or if you have been treated for Asthma for long periods of time with steroid inhalers or have a corneal thickness less than .5mm, you too may have an increased risk for Glaucoma.

-Glaucoma is a very complex eye disease, and not simply an elevated Intraocular Pressure (IOP).
-Nonetheless, when detected early it can be successfully treated.
+Glaucoma is a very complex eye disease, and not simply an elevated IOP.
 The Eye Center in Denver provides comprehensive diagnostic testing and treatment for Glaucoma, as well as taking the time necessary to give each patient the personal education needed to fully understand their condition.